PRECIOUS-Gold scales 2-week peak; palladium matches record high

 “The size of the deficit was bigger than expected.”

-Leading autocatalyst manufacturer Johnson Matthey on Wednesday said a deficit in the palladium market will widen dramatically this year.
-Platinum gained 0.5 percent to $789.15 but was set for a second straight weekly fall.
-Silver was down by 0.1 percent to $15.61, also heading for its second weekly decline, down over 1 percent so far.
-(Reporting by Arpan Varghese and Sumita Layek in Bengaluru; Editing by Tom Brown)
+Leading autocatalyst manufacturer Johnson Matthey said a market deficit will widen dramatically this year.
+Platinum gained 2.2 percent to $802.50 per ounce.
+Silver was up 0.5 percent to $15.71, but was down over 1 percent this week.
+(Reporting by Arpan Varghese and Sumita Layek in Bengaluru; Editing by Tom Brown and Chizu Nomiyama)